jpetazzo/shpod/README.md

 - stern
 - tilt

+It also includes:

-It also includes tmux, a custom prompt, and completion for all of the above.
+- completion for all these tools
+- tmux
+- an SSH server

 Its goal is to provide a normalized environment, to go with the training materials at https://container.training/,